hkbakke/rsync-backup/README.md

 a md5sum compatible way, so the folder structure can easily be verified with md5sum if the backup script is not available or the backup is moved.

-The current backup is automatically verified within a user defined interval, and every backup can also be verified at will.
+The latest backup is automatically verified within a user defined interval, and every backup can also be verified at will.

 ## Requirements